Top 5 – Sports Challenges in Gaspésie

 Traversée de la Gaspésie automne – bottine et course, September 19 to 26, 2020

 Under the theme “Back to Our Roots,” the TDLG on Foot will take place in late September surrounded by the beautiful fall scenery of Matane, parc national de la Gaspésie and Gaspé.
 The all-inclusive event includes 6 days of hiking with logistical and safety support, 7 nights of lodging, all snacks and meals (including 7 dinners featuring regional fare) as well as organized activities in the evenings.
 The route is presented to participants every morning and requires about 15 km to 20 km of hiking per day, on average.
 Get out your hiking boots!
+This event is canceled for 2020.

 Would you like to participate in or watch a sports challenge in Gaspésie?
 Be in the loop!
 Plan your trip at tourisme-gaspesie.com today. #gaspesie